 Example Profile

-Dr. Mitchell Revalski joined STScI as a postdoctoral researcher in 2019 as a member of Dr. Marc Rafelski's research group.
-He's currently involved with a variety of studies aimed at understanding the properties of gas in and around galaxies at redshifts of z ~1-3.
-Specifically, he is utilizing deep spectroscopy and imaging obtained with HST and MUSE to investigate the mass-metallicity relationship (MZR) for low-mass galaxies in the MUSE Ultra Deep Field (MUDF).
+Dr. Mitchell Revalski is currently a Staff Scientist II on the Wide Field Camera 3 team for Hubble where he leads projects on PSF modeling and staffs the DrizzlePac Help Desk.
+He joined STScI as a postdoctoral researcher in 2019 and is involved with studies aimed at understanding the properties of gas in and around galaxies at cosmic noon.
+Specifically, he utilizes deep spectroscopy and imaging obtained with HST and MUSE to investigate the mass-metallicity relationship (MZR) for low-mass galaxies in the MUSE Ultra Deep Field (MUDF).

 Education: